Modu Chanyu: Origins and rise to power

-According to Sima Qian, Modu was a gifted child but his father Touman wanted the son of another of his wives to succeed him.
+According to Sima Qian (Chapter 110, "Biographies of the Xiongnu" of the Shiji), Modu was a gifted child but his father Touman wanted the son of another of his wives to succeed him.
 To eliminate Modu as a competitor to his chosen heir, Touman sent the young Modu to the Yuezhi as a hostage; then he attacked the Yuezhi in the hope that they would kill Modu as retribution.
 However, Modu escaped by stealing a fast horse and returned to the Xiongnu, who welcomed him as a hero.
 As reward for this show of bravery, his father appointed him the commander of 10,000 horsemen.

 Due to his reputation for bravery, Modu began to gather a group of extremely loyal warriors.
 He invented a signaling arrow that made a whistling sound in flight and trained his men to shoot in the direction of the sound in synchrony.
 To be sure of his men's loyalty, Modu commanded the warriors to shoot his favourite horse; any who refused to do so were summarily executed.
 He later repeated this test of loyalty, but with one of his favourite wives, and once again executed those who hesitated to carry out his order.
 Only when he was convinced of the absolute loyalty of his remaining warriors did he order them to shoot his father during a hunting trip, killing him in a shower of arrows.
 With none of his followers failing to shoot at his command and with the removal of his father, Modu proclaimed himself chanyu of the Xiongnu.

 After his self-proclaimed ascension as chanyu, Modu began to eliminate those who would prove a threat to his newly acquired power.
 Thus, he proceeded to execute his rival half-brother, his step-mother and other Xiongnu officials who refused to support his rule.